Fill gaps in your data with areal interpolation

 The Interpolated_Polygons layer is added to the map.

-- Turn off Areal Interpolation.
+8. Turn off the Areal Interpolation layer.

 You now have a value for percentage of seniors in every polygon.